Basic Concepts of Apparel Design and Production

 - TAM 2380: 3 Credit Hours

 - A beginning apparel product development course integrating pattern-making, apparel assembly decision-making and materials selection.
 Graded on A-F basis only.
-Prerequisites: TAM 2280 and instructor's consent.
+Prerequisites: C- or above in TAM 2280 or instructor's consent.

 - TAM 2400: 3 Credit Hours